Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Materials and experimental methods

-The stability of nanofluids is very important for both the reliability and the repeatability of the present experiments.
-As reported by Vafaei et al.~\cite{Vafaei2006}, the nanofluid stability strongly depends on the nanoparticle size and concentration.
-Although these suspensions are typically considered stable, we confirmed their stability over time using Turbiscan MA2000~\cite{Mengual1999}.
-Light transmittance is observed for low mass fraction nanofluids, i.e., $\phi= 0.01$~wt\% and $\phi= 0.1$~wt\%, and back-scattering is considered for higher mass fraction, i.e., $\phi= 1$~wt\%, due to the strong light extinction.
-By looking at the change in transmission or back-scattering after 25~hours, clarification on top of the tube, coalescence in the middle, and sediment formation at the bottom can be identified~\cite{Mengual1999, Paola2017}.
-An example formulation (AG-37-nf-1) showing the destabilization over time based on back-scattering data is represented in Fig.~\ref{fig:BS}.
+The stability of nanofluids is very important for both reliability and repeatability of the experiments and it strongly depends on the nanoparticle size and concentration~\cite{Vafaei2006}.
+Although nanofluids are typically considered stable, we confirm the stability of our samples over time using Turbiscan MA2000~\cite{Mengual1999}.
+Light transmittance is recorded for low mass fraction nanofluids, i.e., $\phi=$0.01~wt\% and 0.1~wt\%, whereas light back-scattering is measured for the higher mass fraction of $\phi=$1~wt\% due to the strong light extinction.
+By examining the change in transmittance or back-scattering after 25~hours, clarification on top of the tube, coalescence in the middle, and sediment formation at the bottom can be identified~\cite{Mengual1999, Paola2017}.
+For instance, the destabilization of the least stable sample in our test matrix (AG-37-nf-1) over time is represented in Fig.~\ref{fig:turbidity}a based on the back-scattering data.

-In order to quantitatively evaluate the stability over time, turbidity scan index $TSI$ is defined as~\cite{Li2020, Li2021}:
+In order to quantitatively evaluate the stability over time, the turbidity scan index $TSI$ is defined as~\cite{Li2020, Li2021}:

-where $x_i$ denotes back-scattering or transmittance over the tube length depending on the sample transparency, $n$ is the number of measurement points, and $t$ means the elapsed time.
+where $x_i$ denotes transmittance or back-scattering intensity along the tube length depending on the sample transparency, $n$ is the number of measurement points, and $t$ is the elapsed time.
 The lower the value of the $TSI$, the better the stability of the nanofluid since increased $TSI$ determines the destabilization.
-The evolution of the TSI over time is represented in Fig.~\ref{fig:TSI}.
+The evolution of the $TSI$ over time for this sample is plotted in Fig.~\ref{fig:TSI}.
 To be in the safe side in terms of stability, the experimentation time is limited to 4~hours, i.e. $TSI \ll 0.015$.
+This value corresponds to a change of less than 3\% in the back-scattering along the tube length.